-Ms. Jong Lee has actively worked to spread understanding of the Korean community and heritage throughout the bay area.
-During the last four years, she has been a community partner with Dominican University’s Service-Learning program, teaching about and bringing awareness to the stories of the Korean Comfort Women through Korean drumming.
+Ms. Jong Lee has actively worked to spread understanding of the Korean community and heritage throughout the Bay Area.
+Since 2013, she has been a community partner with Dominican University’s Service-Learning program, teaching about and bringing awareness to the stories of the Korean Comfort Women through Korean drumming.
 She was a committee member and education director of the Santa Rosa City and Je-ju Island sister cities project from 2010 to 2013.
 She is a founding member of the Asian American Alliance of Marin and was responsible for bringing the documentary “Color of Fear” to San Rafael High School.

-In the last 40 years, Jong worked in banking industries and retired as a Bank Portfolio Manager from the Far East National Bank.
+In the last 40 years, Jong worked in banking industries and retired as a Bank Portfolio Manager from a local bank.
 She served for over 25 years as the Sunday and youth director in the Korean Presbyterian Church of San Rafael.
 She was a two-term elder of St. Andrews Church of Marin City.

 Jong is also a choreographer and has directed the North Bay Korean Dance Company for 10 years.
 The company has performed in more than 100 theatres in the North Bay, including Herbst Theater, and the Luther Burbank Center in Santa Rosa.
 In 2001, she choreographed and directed a two-hour presentation describing Korean Comfort Women’s experiences with dance called “Cry”.
 This project involved 8 dancers from Korea and 8 Hip-hop dancers from Oakland, CA, resulting in two performances in September 2001, at the Marin County Veterans Auditorium and at Foothill College.
 She also served on the Jury for the Marin Arts Council in 2001.